-- 1.2.14 take all practicable steps to ensure that school premises are as secure as circumstances permit; - 1.2.15 consider and develop procedures to deal with any other safeguarding issues which may be specific to individual children in the school or in the local area; and - 1.2.16 have regard to regulations and standards issued by the Secretary of State for Education (DfE) in accordance with section 94 of the Education and Skills Act 2008 and sections 29 and 38 of the Counter-Terrorism and Security Act 2015 and associated regulations. - 1.3 Keeping Children Safe in Education 2022 defines safeguarding and promoting the welfare of children as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.4 The Prevent Duty Guidance for England and Wales emphasises that the duty to have due regard to the need to prevent children from being drawn into terrorism is an aspect of safeguarding.
+- procure systems - identify risk - carry out reviews - carry out checks - 1.2.14 take all practicable steps to ensure that school premises are as secure as circumstances permit; - 1.2.15 consider and develop procedures to deal with any other safeguarding issues which may be specific to individual children in the school or in the local area; and - 1.2.16 have regard to regulations and standards issued by the Secretary of State for Education (DfE) in accordance with section 94 of the Education and Skills Act 2008 and sections 29 and 38 of the Counter-Terrorism and Security Act 2015 and associated regulations. - 1.3 Keeping Children Safe in Education 2023 defines safeguarding and promoting the welfare of children as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.4 The Prevent Duty Guidance for England and Wales emphasises that the duty to have due regard to the need to prevent children from being drawn into terrorism is an aspect of safeguarding.
 Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
-Schools should be safe spaces in which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.

-1.5 Keeping Children Safe in Education 2022 provides that the inspection of independent schools will ensure that the Independent School Standards which concern the welfare, health and safety of children are met.

-1.6 Related policies
+Schools should be safe spaces in which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas. - 1.5 Keeping Children Safe in Education 2023 provides that the inspection of independent schools will ensure that the Independent School Standards which concern the welfare, health and safety of children are met. - 1.6 Related policies - 1.6.1 There are various policies and procedures are also relevant to the school's safeguarding practices.
+These policies are available on the school website, in the school Policies folder on the school's intranet and hard copies are available on request.